jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

 ## Attendee Computers

-Attendees will be required to install software on the workstations that they are performing the WhatTheHack on.
+Attendees will be required to install software on the workstations that they are performing the hack on.
 Ensure they have adequate permissions to perform software installation.

 ## Deployment Instructions